 The art depicts Williamsburg-inspired scenes like the Williamsburg Bridge, water towers, and community gardens.
 It also includes bicycles and bike lanes, a nod to the neighborhood’s affinity for bike riding.
 Owen said that many Trader Joe’s employees ride their bikes to work, including himself.

-“99% of the Williamsburg Trader Joe’s employees live in Williamsburg,” said Stephanie Mesa-Wise, the Regional Manager of Brooklyn and Manhattan Trader Joe’s locations.
+“99% of the Williamsburg Trader Joe’s employees live locally in New York City,” said Stephanie Mesa-Wise, the Regional Manager of Brooklyn and Manhattan Trader Joe’s locations.
 She went on to say that the Williamsburg location is the company’s third store in Brooklyn and also the only Trader Joe’s that has a parking lot in her region.

 The parking lot is a surprising added bonus for many North Brooklyn shoppers.
 The underground lot has space for 40 cars and is first come first serve.
 Cars are able to park for one hour for free.
 The parking lot can be accessed on River Street behind the Trader Joe’s building, and is open during store hours 8 a.m. – 9 p.m.